alisay/T3A2-A/README.md

 This application displays the location of public artworks in City of Melbourne.
 It can be used to navigate between artworks and learn more about each.
 It has three main views:
 1. a landing page with a scan-and-scrollable map that shows the user's location and pin markers at the location of each artwork.
 2. an about page with information about the public art collection, and with a colophon.
-3. a search view with an open text field that searches the title and artist of the artwork
+3. a search view with an open text field that searches the title and artist of the artwork [with the option to view all as an alphabetically sorted list]

 From the map view or the search results view, you can navigate to see a page with a photograph of the artwork and the metadata including title, artist, location, date, materials.